 |

-increase handling problems, depending on the clay content of the coal.
-High
+depending on the clay content of the coal.
+High moisture

 |